Chris Hansen (footballer)

 Chris Hansen (born 7 May 1956) is a former Australian rules footballer who played with Fitzroy and Footscray in the Victorian Football League (VFL).

-Hansen was originally from Old Trinity Grammarians and won the Woodrow Medal in 1976.
+Hansen was originally from Victorian Amateur Football Association (VAFA) club Old Trinity Grammarians and won the Woodrow Medal in 1976.
 A defender, Hansen often played on the tall opposition forward.
-He was at Fitzroy for six seasons, making 101 appearances, followed by a two season stint at Footscray, before retiring to work as a lawyer.
+He was at Fitzroy for six seasons, making 101 appearances, followed by a two-season stint at Footscray, before retiring to work as a lawyer.